IgniteUI/igniteui-docfx/kr/components/general/getting_started.md

 ## API References

-In this article we learned how to create our own Ignite UI for Angular application from scratch by taking advantage of either the fully-automated process of Ignite UI for Angular projects creation in the Ignite UI CLI or by doing it manually with the Angular CLI.
+In this article we learned how to create our own Ignite UI for Angular application from scratch by taking advantage of the fully-automated process of Ignite UI for Angular projects creation in the Ignite UI CLI.
+We also learned and how to add Ignite UI for Angular to an existing application by using the Angular CLI.
 We designed our own page by including the [`IgxGridComponent`]({environment:angularApiUrl}/classes/igxgridcomponent.html) to it, which itself offers some awesome features, which you can take a look at by referring to the navigation menu.

 * [`IgxGridComponent`]({environment:angularApiUrl}/classes/igxgridcomponent.html)
 * [`IgxGridComponent Styles`]({environment:sassApiUrl}/index.html#function-igx-grid-theme)